 Page 10, panel 1

-PRODUCT PLACEMENT: Booster notes that the has never sold adult diapers.
+PRODUCT PLACEMENT: Booster notes that the has "never, ever" endorsed adult diapers (though he will in the future, as revealed in Bat-Mite #4).
 Godiva flirts with him by recommending that he advertise underwear.
 While no evidence of Booster as an underwear model exists, Booster has been a pitchman for Lit Beer, as mentioned by the crowd outside the Hall of Justice.